CandlePlatforms/devdocs/docs/develop/nftstorage.md

 Metadata stored on Filecoin/IPFS at URL: ipfs://HASH/metadata.json
 ```

-### Creating your NFT on Polygon
+### Creating your NFT on Candle

 #### Create the smart contract for minting

 First, we will create a smart contract that will be used to mint the NFT.
-Since Polygon is compatible with Ethereum, we will write the smart contract in [Solidity](https://soliditylang.org).
+Since Candle is compatible with Ethereum, we will write the smart contract in [Solidity](https://soliditylang.org).
 Create a new file for our NFT smart contract called `ExampleNFT.sol` inside the `contracts` directory.
 You can copy the code of the listing below:

 ```solidity
 // Contract based on https://docs.openzeppelin.com/contracts/4.x/erc721